tinosteinort/golpwa/README.md

 # Conways Game Of Live

 The `Game of Live` as standalone PWA with a Web App Manifest.
+Have a look at the application: https://tinosteinort.github.io/golpwa

 ## Development